Jo-Lam/synthesise_identifiers_ALSPAC/README.md

-# synthesise_names
+# synthesise_Data

-Task: Create High Fidelity Synthetic Dataset for ALSPAC Real ALSPAC Data is only accessible in Secure Research Environments, fake example data used to develop code. (fake_testing.csv)
+Task A: Create High Fidelity Synthetic Dataset for ALSPAC Real ALSPAC Data is only accessible in Secure Research Environments, fake example data used to develop code. (fake_testing.csv)

 Considerations: